renoki-co/laravel-exporter-contracts/README.md

 All you have to do is to create a `\RenokiCo\LaravelExporter\Metric` class that defines how the values will update on each Prometheus call to scrap, and the definition of the collector.

-The package will register a `/exporter/metrics` endpoint and you can point Prometheus towards it for scraping.
+By default, metrics are available on the `/exporter/metrics` endpoint and you can point Prometheus towards it for scraping. (i.e. `http://localhost/exporter/metrics`)

 ```php
 use RenokiCo\LaravelExporter\Metric;